Eczema (mate harehare) is a common skin condition that causes redness, inflammation, dryness and itching of your skin.

 - contact with things in the environment that cause an allergy (called allergens) such as dust, grass, wool or pet fur

 - chemicals that irritate skin, such as those found in detergents and other cleaning products

 - teething in babies

 There is currently no cure for eczema, but there are many ways of controlling the symptoms.
 If you manage your eczema well with the appropriate treatment and self-care, it should improve over time.
-Do the following the help keep eczema under control:
+Do the following to help keep eczema under control:

 - Irritants, eg, soaps, detergents, solvents, ink, vegetable juice, gardening, flour.

 - Scratching – scratching in response to itch can make your rash even worse, leading to more inflammation and itching.
 This is called the itch-scratch cycle.
 Read more about itching.

 - Hot baths and overheating.

-- Wool and scratchy fabrics next to your skin – instead use cotton bedding and underclothes.
+- Scratchy fabrics next to your skin – instead use cotton bedding and underclothes.
 Soft merino wool is okay for many people.

 - Bath or shower every day to help to keep your skin moist and clean.

 - Use warm water (not hot) and a soft cloth to gently soak and lift off any crusts.

-- Use a soap-free wash such as aqueous cream or emulsifying ointment.
+- Use a soap-free wash such as your prescribed moisturiser or aqueous cream.

 - Don’t use soap and bubble bath as these make your skin dry.

 - Antiseptic baths two times a week can help.

 - Gently pat your skin dry – don't rub.

 - Use moisturisers (emollients) regularly.

-- Keep your skin moist by using moisturiser 2 to 3 times a day.
+- Keep your skin moist by using moisturiser daily.

 - Apply steroid creams and ointments when required.

 - When eczema flares up, applying cream or ointment that contain steroid reduces inflammation, eases soreness and irritation, reduces itching, and relieves the need to scratch.
 This gives your skin a chance to heal and recover.

-- Apply a thin layer of steroid to all red and itchy skin (active eczema) once a day.
+- Apply a thin layer of steroid to all rough or red and itchy skin (active eczema) once a day.
 Straight after your bath or shower is best.